Union County, Ohio: Modern development

 Memorial Hospital of Union County was constructed in Marysville in 1952.
 Many other developments would take place during this time, including the construction of the Union County Airport in Marysville, as well as numerous manufacturing companies and small housing developments throughout the county.
 U.S. Route 33 was expanded from a two-lane highway to a four-lane highway in the 1980s.
-In 1860, the county population was around 16,000.
-By 2000, it had grown to 40,000.
-For further reference, view cities, villages, and township pages.